 Core Statistics

-New York City covers a total area of 468.9 square miles, equivalent to 1,214.4 km².
-This vast expanse includes both land and water, with a land area of 302.6 square miles (783.8 km²) and a water area of 166.3 square miles (430.6 km²).
+New York City covers a total area of 468.9 square miles (1,214.4 km²).
+This area includes land and water, of which, 302.6 square miles (783.8 km²) is land, and 166.3 square miles (430.6 km²) constitutes water.

 As of 2024, NYC has a population of approximately 8.8 million residents.
 This immense population density reaches about 29,303 people per square mile, highlighting the city’s bustling urban environment.